chworthey/cs-studio-site/src/main/data/pageMarkdown/portfolio.md

 ![Screenshot of the Worthey Studios website portal.](screenshot-website-portal.png)

 Worthey Studios is my private teaching initiative for software development as a way to give back to the community.
 If you are reading this, you might be wondering how it fits into my schedule while having a job.
-And the answer is: it doesn't.
-Worthey Studios is a project I'm doing while not employed, and a job would take precedence.
-However, I think it's a project with good intentions and there are many learnings to be taken from it.
+And the answer is: a job would take precedence.
+However, there are many learnings that I took from this project.
 I will outline those here.

-Here was the project pitch:
+Here is the project pitch:

 Thanks to the internet, knowledge has never been more accessible to those that have the motivation to obtain it.
 However, learning in a vacuum without feedback can lead to problems: reinforcement of maladjusted practices, over-reliance on products that have known limitations, and lack of team experiences.